CloudContactAI/docs/docs/Learn/webhooks.md

 ## 4. Deploy your webhook endpoint

-After you're done testing, deploy your webhook endpoint to production.
+Once you've tested your webhook listener locally and confirmed it's receiving events correctly, it's time to deploy it to a production environment so it can handle real traffic reliably.

 ## 5. Register your production webhook endpoint